-Yukiko She previously served in Recruit Holdings Co., Ltd., and now concurrently serves as a Standing Audit and Supervisory Board member of the said company as well as Recruit Co., Ltd. She is, however, a non-executive director in this position at both companies.
-Although the Company has business relationships with both companies, the transaction amount accounted for less than 0.01% of Recruit Holdings Co., Ltd.'s consolidated revenue and less than 0.001% of the revenue of Recruit Co., Ltd. in FY2021, and for less than 0.01% of the Company's consolidated revenue in FY2022, respectively.
-Therefore, the Company has determined these She has reflected in the Company's management her objective perspective rooted in her experience in business execution and corporate management in areas such as emerging business and staffing services, as well as her experience as an auditor.
+Name Inde- pendent Executive Supplementary Explanation Reasons for Appointment Yukiko Nagashima 0 She previously served in Recruit Holdings Co., Ltd., and now concurrently serves as a Standing Audit and Supervisory Board member of the said company as well as Recruit Co., Ltd. Her duties, however, do not involve business execution at either company.
+Although the Company has business relationships with both companies, the transaction amount accounted for less than 0.01% of Recruit Holdings Co., Ltd.'s consolidated revenue and less than 0.001% of the revenue of Recruit Co., Ltd. in FY2022, and for less than 0.01% of the Company's consolidated revenue in FY2023, respectively.
+Therefore, the Company has determined these relationships do not affect her independence.
+She also concurrently serves as an outside member of the Audit and Supervisory Board in Sumitomo Corporation.
+Although the Company has business relationships with the said corporation, her duties do not involve business execution.
+The transaction amount accounted for less than 0.001% of the said corporation's consolidated revenue in FY2022, and for less than 0.001% of the Said corporation's consolidated revenue in FY2023, respectively.
+Therefore, the Company's consolidated revenue in FY2023, respectively.
+Therefore, the Company has determined these relationships do not affect her independence.
+She has reflected in the Company's management her objective perspective rooted in her experience in business execution and corporate management in areas such as emerging business and staffing services, as well as her experience as an auditor.
 Additionally, she has made significant contributions to the supervision of business execution from her independent and fair vantage point.
-The Company has appointed her as independent executive as it believes she is qualified to serve as an Outside Director, considering that her Nagashima 0 relationships do not affect her independence.
-She also concurrently serves as an outside member of the Audit and Supervisory Board in Sumitomo Corporation.
-Although the Company has business relationships with the said corporation, she is a non- executive director in this position.
-The transaction amount accounted for less than 0.001% of the said corporation's consolidated revenue in FY2021, and for less than 0.001% of the Company's consolidated revenue in FY2022, respectively.
-Therefore, the Company has determined the relationship does not affect her independence. experience from the standpoints of both management and audit and her in-depth knowledge gained from that experience will remain essential to Group management, and she can be expected to contribute to improving the Group's corporate governance through the active recommendations and advice she continues to provide at meetings of the Board of Directors and as a member of the Advisory Panel on Nomination and Compensation.
+The Company has appointed her as independent executive as it believes she is qualified to serve as an Outside Director, considering that her experience from the standpoints of both management and audit and her in-depth knowledge gained from that experience will remain essential to Group management, and she can be expected to contribute to improving the Group's corporate governance through the active recommendations and advice she continues to provide at meetings of the Board of Directors and as a member of the Advisory Panel on Nomination and Compensation.
 Her appointment is also based on the Company's assessment that there is no risk of conflict of interests with ordinary shareholders.
 Masato Kitera 0 His relationship with the Company is as indicated in "Relationship with the Company" in the table above as he had received compensation as the Company's part-time advisor from April 30, 2020 until March 24, 2021.
 The compensation was paid in return for his advisory services regarding the Company's management and business and was commensurate with his experience and knowledge; the amount of the compensation was compliant with the Company's internal independence criteria (being not more than ten million yen per year).
-Therefore, the Company has determined the relationship does not affect his independence.
-He concurrently serves as an outside director of Marubeni Corporation.
-As the Group develops its business globally amid rising geopolitical risks, he has reflected in its management his abundant international experience and knowledge concerning international affairs, gained through his long diplomatic career including his important positions as a government officer mostly in the Minister of Foreign Affairs.
+Therefore, the Company has As the Group develops its business globally amid rising geopolitical risks, he has reflected in its management his abundant international experience and knowledge concerning international affairs, gained through his long diplomatic career including his important positions as a government officer mostly in the Ministry of Foreign Affairs.
 Additionally, he has made significant contributions through advice and supervision that have led to further enhancement of corporate governance.
-The Company has appointed him as independent executive as it believes he is qualified to serve as an Outside Director, considering that his diverse experience and expansive knowledge on a global basis will remain essential to Group management, and he can be